Obsidian (character)

 Obsidian (Todd James Rice) is a superhero published by DC Comics.
 He first appeared in All-Star Squadron #25 (September 1983), and was created by Roy Thomas and Jerry Ordway.
 He is the son of Alan Scott and Rose Canton and the twin brother of Jade.
 According to an Infinity, Inc. letter page, Obsidian was named "Todd" after a friend of Thomas.

 Obsidian made his first live-action appearance on the second season of the DC show Legends of Tomorrow, with a younger version of the character portrayed by Dan Payne, with no speaking lines, and an older version portrayed by Lance Henriksen.
-Rice also appears in the third season of Stargirl on The CW network played by Tim Gabriel.
+Rice also appears in the third season of Stargirl on the CW network played by Tim Gabriel.

+Creation

+Thomas spoke on the character's creation, stating "To make up for Nuklon's and Northwind's non-blood-relative status, Dann and I decided that Alan Scott, a.k.a.
+Green Lantern, would have two kids in the new group—twins, no less...
+Obsidian became the dark side of the ring's magic, but that concept seems to have taken a bit more time to come together."

 Fictional character biography

+Pre-Crisis

-Obsidian is the codename of Todd Rice, who is the biological son of Alan Scott and Rose Canton, respectively the Golden Age superhero Green Lantern and villain Thorn.
+Todd Rice is the son of Alan Scott and Rose Canton, respectively the Golden Age superhero Green Lantern and villain Thorn.
 Todd was raised in an abusive adoptive home in Milwaukee, Wisconsin.
-He finds out in his late teens that he has a twin sister, Jennie-Lynn Hayden, alias Jade.
-The two meet, discover they both have superpowers and decide to follow in Alan Scott's footsteps and become heroes.
-The duo begin to operate under the assumption that Scott is their father.
-Although not certain of this lineage at first, the two eventually learn for certain that they are indeed Green Lantern's children.

-As Obsidian and Jade, the two were founding members of the superhero team Infinity, Inc., a group composed mainly of the children, grandchildren and protégés of members of the Justice Society of America.
+As a teenager, he discovers that he has a twin sister, Jennie-Lynn Hayden / Jade.
+After reuniting, the two follow in their father's footsteps and become superheroes and founding members of Infinity, Inc.